John P. Heinstadt Professional Development Grant Fund for Students

 - Amount being requested from grant

-- Indicate which of the four themes: career exploration, leadership development, promotion of social justice, service to the community is/are being met (explanation of how the theme is being met should be included in the documentation).
+- Indicate which of the four themes: career exploration, leadership development, promotion of social justice, service to the community is/are being met and how that theme will develop the student/group

 - A detailed budget, which includes a projected expense report, summary of organization and/or individual contributions, and a listing of all fundraising activities to date

 Students or student groups who receive a professional development grant must create a visual representation of their experience.
 This will be highlighted through a poster presentation at The Wentworth Expo on Wednesday, March 18, 2020 from 4PM-6PM.
 If you are unable to attend this event, you must make arrangements with Carissa Durfee.
 This representation may be in the form of a video, photo gallery, website, or power point presentation.
 Your project should represent your experience.
 Your visual representation will be used to inform the Wentworth community of your event and the Professional Development Grant.